 Explore in-depth coverage of key cancer topics.

 Each June, cancer survivors celebrate National Cancer Survivors Day, sponsored by the National Cancer Survivors Day Foundation.
-The event, which includes hundreds of life-affirming gatherings across the US, is a time for the approximately 14 million cancer survivors in the US to celebrate life.
+The event, which includes hundreds of life-affirming gatherings across the US, is a time for the more than 15.5 million cancer survivors in the US to celebrate life.

 The Friday before Memorial Day is designated Don’t Fry Day – a day to raise awareness of sun safety and encourage everyone to take steps to protect their skin.